IP Straddle Strategy

 What is a straddle on IP?

 A straddle on IP is the straddle strategy applied to IP (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With IP stock trading near $30.26, the strikes shown on this page are snapped to the nearest listed IP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IP stock at $40.70 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed IP chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are IP straddle max profit and max loss calculated?